spatie/data-transfer-object/README.md

 The goal of this package is to structure "unstructured data", which is normally stored in associative arrays.
 By structuring this data into an object, we gain several advantages:

-- Structural: we're able to type hint value objects, instead of just calling them `array`.
+- Structural: we're able to type hint data objects, instead of just calling them `array`.
 - Integrity: by making all properties on our objects typeable, we're sure that their values are never something we didn't expect.
 - Clarity: because of typed properties, we can statically analyze them and have auto completion.